9 Common Causes of Lower Back Pain-Reason For Your Suffering

 Pain, no matter where it occurs, interrupts our lives and ability to function.
 Lumbar ache could be a sign of something serious that needs immediate attention.
 Causes of lower back pain can be numerous, ranging from injury to chronic diseases to nerve problems.

 Orthopedic surgeons state that 80% of all Americans will experience low back problems at some point in their life.
 There is no other condition that makes life constantly challenging.
 For some surgery, steroids or medication help when accompanied by exercises and changes in diet.
-For many, the best that they can hope for is mere relief.
+For many, the best that they can hope for is a mere relief.

 Understanding the Spine

 The spine is composed of 30 small bones with sponges sitting between each one.
 These sponges are called discs.
-Discs degenerate from injury, age related diseases, genetic disorders or poor lifestyle habits.
+Discs degenerate from injury, age-related diseases, genetic disorders or poor lifestyle habits.
 These discs act much in the same way as a shock absorber.
 All the movements of the body affect the spine.
 Upper body weight also affects the spine – especially lumbar area.
 When the discs are damaged, the bones grind together and cause severe soreness.

 - Degenerative disc disease: Degenerative disc disease, sometimes called Spinal Stenosis, is the disintegration due to age and lifestyle choices [such as foods] that cause the spongy discs to slowly dissolve over time.
 When the discs loose the moisture in the jelly-like substance, they tend to shrink.
 This can eventually cause nerve impingement disorders.